 - Friday between 0800 and 1800 hours

-- A one-hour Common hour will be maintained at each Campus
+A one-hour Common hour will be maintained at the Fennell and Stoney Creek Campuses.

 Deliveries will be scheduled in the following manner:

 - 3-hour courses will be scheduled as: 2 x 1.5 hour sessions, or 3 x 1.0 hour sessions